Brexit uncertainty

 Don’t Stop Planning

 Many people who are still in work feel that they’re in a quandary.
 Should they wait and see what happens over the next few years before making long-term financial plans?
-My answer to that is an unequivocal “No”.
+Many people continue with long‑term planning despite uncertainty, as delaying decisions can make future adjustments more challenging.
 Brexit has made absolutely no difference to the fact that we’re all growing older and will one day stop earning wages.
-Putting off retirement planning decisions will just make the financial burden that much harder later.
+Delaying retirement planning can reduce the time available to adjust to future financial needs.

 What about other major world events, like the election of President Trump?
 The markets seem to be taking Trump in their stride.
 Many will have reacted by freezing like deer in headlights, fearing the world order is about to collapse.
 The fact is, there are always risks.
 Some may now be more apparent, others less so.
 There is no way of mitigating against a total Armageddon scenario.
-However the best way of managing risk is to be aware of it and plan accordingly.
+However, an approach to managing risk is to remain aware of it and consider how it might affect future plans.

 Online Help With Planning For Uncertainty

-EvolveMyRetirement® is a unique free online financial calculator.
+EvolveMyRetirement® is a distinctive online financial calculator.
 It allows you to enter and save your current known financial information.
-It then uses it to calculate an optimised strategy that best achieves your stated goals.
+It then uses this information to generate a strategy that aligns with your stated goals under the assumptions you provide.

 The underlying assumptions are customisable.
 This means that if you think that current world events mean higher risk than the starting assumptions suggest, you can change them.
 It puts your tailored financial model through repeated Monte Carlo simulation, to ensure that it takes account of less likely events.

-With EvolveMyRetirement®, the main purpose is to find your sustainable level of discretionary spending.
-The calculated optimised amount will depend on your personal circumstances, and also on the underlying risk assumptions.
+With EvolveMyRetirement®, the main purpose is to model a level of discretionary spending that appears sustainable under the assumptions used.
+The calculated amount will depend on your personal circumstances, and also on the underlying risk assumptions.
 The idea is to avoid over-spending or under-spending before retirement, and thus hit a cliff-edge at retirement.
-EvolveMyRetirement® is unique in that it can help you achieve this.
+EvolveMyRetirement® is designed to model these interactions in a way that differs from traditional calculators.

 Retirement Dreams And Brexit Uncertainty